Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Generalized crystalline equivalence principle

 \section{Generalized crystalline equivalence principle}

-In this section, we discuss how to generalize the crystalline equivalence principle that has been conjectured and justified in interacting bosonic systems \cite{realspace} and 2D interacting fermionic systems \cite{rotation,dihedral,wallpaper}.
-By comparing the classification results of crystalline TSC and TI summarized in Tables \ref{spinless TSC}, \ref{spin-1/2 TSC}, \ref{spinless TI} and \ref{spin-1/2 TI} with the classification results of 3D fSPT phases protected by corresponding internal symmetry groups \cite{mathematical}, we verify the fermionic version of crystalline equivalence principle in 3D systems for all TSC and TI constructed in this paper, for both spinless and spin-1/2 fermions.
+In this section, we discuss how to generalize the crystalline equivalence principle that has been conjectured and justified in interacting bosonic systems \cite{realspace} and 2D interacting fermionic systems \cite{rotation, dihedral, wallpaper}.
+By comparing the classification results of crystalline TSC and TI summarized in Tables \ref{TSC} and \ref{TI} with the classification results of 3D fSPT phases protected by corresponding internal symmetry groups \cite{mathematical}, we verify the fermionic version of the crystalline equivalence principle in 3D systems for all TSC and TI constructed in this paper, for both spinless and spin-1/2 fermions.

-Slightly different from bosonic and 2D fermionic systems, we should map the space group symmetry to on-site symmetry according to the following rules: \begin{enumerate}[1.] \item $n$-fold rotation symmetry should be mapped to a $\mathbb{Z}_n$ on-site symmetry; \item Reflection symmetry should be mapped to antiunitary time-reversal symmetry $\mathbb{Z}_2^T$; \item The systems with spinless (spin-1/2) fermions should be mapped to spin-1/2 (spinless) fermions; But for $S_n$-symmetric systems ($n=2,4,6$), the $\mathbb{Z}_2^f$ extensions are all trivial for both spinless and spin-1/2 fermions. \end{enumerate} We have given a physical interpretation of the trivial $\mathbb{Z}_2^f$ extensions of $S_{2,4,6}$ for both spinless and spin-1/2 fermions in Sec. \ref{inversion} that the even-fold rotoreflection can be treated as the composition of a rotation with respect to the $z$-axis and a reflection with respect to the $xy$-plane.
-We should further note that the ``spin-1/2'' fermions for $S_{2,4,6}$-symmetric systems in Ref. \cite{mathematical} correspond to a nontrivial $\mathbb{Z}_2^f$ extension of inversion symmetry, which is not physical reality.
+Slightly different from bosonic and 2D fermionic systems, we should map the space group symmetry to on-site symmetry according to the following rules: \begin{enumerate}[1.] \item $n$-fold rotation symmetry should be mapped to a $\mathbb{Z}_n$ on-site symmetry; \item Reflection symmetry should be mapped to antiunitary time-reversal symmetry $\mathbb{Z}_2^T$; \item The systems with spinless (spin-1/2) fermions should be mapped to spin-1/2 (spinless) fermions. \end{enumerate} With some exceptions: For $S_n$ symmetric systems, there are some subtleties for the correspondence: for $n=2,6$, the $\Z_2^f$ extensions should always be trivial no matter what the spin of fermion is; but for $n=4$, the spin of fermion should be twisted by the internal-crystalline correspondence.
+We give a physical argument of this subtlety: for $n=2,4,6$, an even-fold roto-reflection can be treated as the composition of a rotation with respect to the $z$-axis and a reflection with respect to the $xy$-plane, so for a fermion, if we apply $S_n$ symmetry by $n$ times, we effectively drive the fermion rotates by $n/2+1$ rounds.
+So for $n=2,6$, this number is even, which implies that the group extension between the fermion parity $\Z_2^f$ and $S_n$ is not sensitive to the real spin of fermion; but for $n=4$, this number is odd, which implies that the group extension is still important, and the spin twist should still be encountered in the internal-crystalline correspondence.